BabyBoy666/KnightMan/README.md

 - Level one
 - level 2
 - bossfight(not accesible)
-- and more content coming soon
+- And more content coming soon
 - **possebly**